 We strive to welcome all guests and make them feel comfortable and to support members and guests in their quests to become better communicators and public speakers.
 Although meetings follow a predetermined agenda with a focus on prepared speeches, evaluations of the prepared speeches and extemporaneous responses to questions that revolve around a theme of the day, the tone of our meetings is still friendly and casual.

-Club members come from a wide range of professions including attorneys, real estate agents, scientists, therapists and designers.
-We have also had a number of techies and entrepreneurs.
+Club members come from a wide range of professions including attorneys, real estate agents, scientists, therapists, engineers, entrepreneurs, and designers.
 Ages range from the mid-twenties to early sixties.
 For a number of our members, English is a second language.
 Our club is a great place to meet a diverse set of people!

 We provide a supportive and positive learning experience in which members are empowered to develop communication and leadership skills, resulting in greater self-confidence and personal growth.

 The President welcomes everyone and makes sure that everything is in order to start the meeting.
 In addition, the President asks guest to introduce themselves.
 After that the whole club does an exercise related to the theme of the month such as vocal projection, gestures, connecting with the audience, etc.

 This section is introduced by the Toastmaster of the evening.
 The Toastmaster will introduce each speech's evaluator, who explains the background and objectives of the speaker who is being evaluated.
 Usually there are between 2 to 3 prepared speeches that follow Pathways, a guide from Toastmasters International, that members use to improve their public speaking.